Language Arts, Writing, Journaling, Art, Mediums

 Students use art as another medium of expression to awaken creativity.

 Combining art and writing is a natural way to increase student creativity.
 Writing teachers often allow students to illustrate stories, but it can be very worthwhile to allow students to draw first and write second.

-The exercise on the activity page is adapted from Drawing on the Right Side of the Brain by Betty Edwards.
+Student Practice: The exercise on the activity page is adapted from Drawing on the Right Side of the Brain by Betty Edwards.
 It is designed to help students think about their writing from an intuitive, "right-brained" perspective, as opposed to the rule-bound "left-brained" manner of using language.

 The exercise directs the students to create a border around their papers and draw within it objects that are found along the walls of the classroom.